 - Commitment to uphold Summit’s values, and the belief that all children deserve a rigorous and equitable education that prepares them for college and for life

-- Teaching Credential in California or another US state (with a pathway to Washington State certification)
+- Teaching Certification in Washington or another US state (with a pathway to Washington State certification)

 - Bachelor’s Degree (a Master’s Degree in Education is preferred, but not required)

 - Teaching experience in your subject preferred, but not required